msavin/SteveJobs/README.md

  - Retries failed jobs on server restart
  - No third party dependencies

-**The package has been production tested and is ready for action.** It can run hundreds of jobs in seconds, with minimal CPU impact, making it a reasonable choice for many applications.
-To get started, check out the Quick Start below, take a look at the <a href="./https://github.com/msavin/SteveJobs-meteor-jobs-queue/wiki/Primary-Features">**documentation**</a>, and try the <a href="http://jobsqueue.herokuapp.com">**live demo**</a>.
+**The package has been production tested and is ready for action.** It can run hundreds of jobs in seconds with minimal CPU impact, making it a reasonable choice for many applications.
+To get started, check out the Quick Start below, take a look at the <a href="./https://github.com/msavin/SteveJobs-meteor-jobs-queue/wiki/Primary-Features">**documentation**</a>, and/or try the <a href="http://jobsqueue.herokuapp.com">**live demo**</a>.

 ## Quick Start